threeplanetssoftware/apple_cloud_notes_parser/README.md

 3. `-m | --mac DIRECTORY`: Tells the program to look at a folder from a Mac.
 4. `-o | --output-dir DIRECTORY`: Changes the output folder from the default `./output` to the specified one.
 5. `-p | --physical DIRECTORY`: Tells the program to look at a physical backup folder.
+6. `-r | --retain-display-order`: Tells the program to display the HTML output in the order Apple Notes displays it, not the database's order.
-6. `-w | --password-file FILE`: Tells the program which password list to use
+7. `-w | --password-file FILE`: Tells the program which password list to use
-7. `--show-password-successes`: Tells the program to display to the console which passwords generated decrypts at the end.
+8. `--show-password-successes`: Tells the program to display to the console which passwords generated decrypts at the end.
-8. `-h | --help`: Prints the usage information.
+9. `-h | --help`: Prints the usage information.

 ## How It Works